-SHARED UCI ACCESS RESOURCES
+SHARED UC IRVINE ACCESS RESOURCES

 Leica SP8 Falcon + coherent anti-Stokes Raman Scattering (CARS)